ninja-ops/timetrackics/README.md

 ## purpose

-converst an ical file to a csv file valid for some 3rd time-tracking applications.
+converts an ical file to a csv file valid for some 3rd time-tracking applications.

 can filter by location and category or filter by finds in descrioption.